decades of self portrait

 Brian Homer is a photographer, designer and writer.
 He was part of the original Handsworth Self Portrait project with Derek Bishton and John Reardon in 1979, and also co-founded Ten8 international photography magazine.

-He has co-curated many self-portrait photography projects with Timm Sonnenschein, Graham Peet and Brendan Jackson, including for the opening of the Library of Birmingham and as part of the celebration of the 50th Anniversary of Telford.
+He has co-curated many self-portrait photography projects with Timm Sonnenschein, Graham Peet and others, including for the opening of the Library of Birmingham and as part of the celebration of the 50th Anniversary of Telford.
 He is an active photographer on the jazz scene and is currently collaborating with the Jazz Research Group at BCU on a project exploring the everyday lives of jazz musicians and how they make a living.